scratchoo/webpack_native/README.md

 ### Gzip and Brotli compression in production

-By default, the configuration uses compressionPlugin to compress JS, CSS etc (when compiling for production), so in addition to the minified static files, you will have extra .gz and .br files which will be primarily sent by your server to the user's browser in case it's configured to do so, an example of nginx
+By default, the configuration uses compressionPlugin to compress JS, CSS etc (when compiling for production), so in addition to the minified static files, you will have extra .gz and .br files which will be primarily sent by your server to the user's browser in case it's configured to do so, an example of enabling compression for Nginx would be as follows:

 ```
 server {